w3c/web-advertising/success-criteria.md

 rich experiences provided by multiple parties.
-Towards this end, Improving Web Advertising Business Group goal is to provide monetization opportunities that support the open web while balancing the needs of publishers and the advertisers that fund them with improvements to protect people from the individual and societal impacts of tracking content consumption over time.
+Towards this end, Improving Web Advertising Business Group goal is to provide monetization opportunities that support the open web while balancing the needs of publishers and the advertisers that fund them --with improvements to protect people from the individual and societal impacts of tracking content consumption over time.--

 This document surveys the body of prior W3C, IETF, regulators, legal, trade bodies and other work to consolidate it into a single document with associated